19 In Movies lists

 This picture is about a woman who was impossibly beautiful for a small Italian town.

-A vast number of girls in the world strive to adjust their appearance to generally accepted standards – but those who naturally meet the standard have no less problems.
+A vast number of girls in the world strive to adjust their appearance to generally accepted standards – but those who naturally meet the standard have no fewer problems.

-A small Sicilian town, years of the 2nd World War.
-Malena’s husband goes to war, where he soon dies.
-So the young widow becomes the object of desire for all the men in the town and the object of envy and gossip on the part of women.
+In a small Sicilian town, Malena’s husband goes to war, where he soon dies.
+So, the young widow becomes the object of desire for all the men in the town and the object of envy and gossip on the part of women.

 People can forgive even your talent, but they will never forgive your beauty.